 Everything you need to know about alumni interviews in a 3 minute read

-If you have a senior in HS out there, one who likely just finished submitting their many college applications, there’s a chance you’ve heard tale that, after submitting an application, the job isn’t 100% complete.
+If you have a rising senior in HS out there, there’s a chance you’ve heard tale that, after submitting an application, the job isn’t 100% complete.
 Why is that?

 Because, for many schools, high school seniors may have to complete an interview with a representative from the school (likely an alum).